bmaupin/graylog-syslog-examples/log4j1/README.md

 These parameters can all be safely omitted:
 - `<param name="Facility" value="USER"/>`
-    - This should be omitted unless you specifically want to override the facility.
+    - This can be omitted unless you specifically want to override the facility.
 - `<param name="FacilityPrinting" value="true"/>`
     - This should be omitted (`FacilityPrinting` is false by default) because it will add the string value of the facility to the beginning of the message, which will prevent Graylog from correctly parsing the timestamp of the message.
 - `<param name="Header" value="true"/>`
-    - This causes a less accurate timestamp to be set in the header (it doesn't include year or milliseconds) which overrides the timestamp in the log.
+    - This should be omitted because it causes a less accurate timestamp to be set in the header (it doesn't include year or milliseconds), which overrides the timestamp in the log.